envirosolutionspl/pobieracz_danych_gugik/README.md

 1. The plugin should be installed in QGIS as a ZIP or by uploading the plugin files to the location `C:\Users\User\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins`.
 2. To launch the plugin, click on the orange tree icon.
 3. If the plugin icon is not visible in the layer panel, try restarting QGIS.
-4. If the plugin is still not visible, go to QGIS Desktop -> Plugins -> Manage and Install Plugins -> Installed -> GUGiK Data Downloader -> Uninstall the plugin and reinstall it.
+4. If the plugin is still not visible, go to QGIS Desktop -> Plugins -> Manage and Install Plugins -> Installed -> Pobieracz danych GUGiK -> Uninstall the plugin and reinstall it.

 ## Usage Instructions:
 After launching the plugin, its widget will appear in the lower right corner.
 Choose one of the data search methods and specify the file save path.
-Then expand the required data category, select all the necessary parameters, and click "Download".
+Then expand the required data category, select all the necessary parameters, and click "Pobierz".
 The download process can be stopped.
-To do this, click on the blue bar at the bottom right, select the "geocoding" process, and click on the appearing cross.
+To do this, click on the blue bar at the bottom right, select the needed process, and click on the appearing cross.

 ### The plugin allows downloading the following layers for the area of Poland: